binghamchris/App-Prescribed/config/readme.md

 ## Files
 - **admin.js** configures the initial administor account in the application.
+- **authorized_keys** the public SSH keys to be granted access to the application's EC2 instances
 - **config.json** configures all general options in the application.
 - **pilot.appprescribed.com.conf** configures Nginx to act as a reverse proxy for the application's various interfaces.